-After over 12 years of full-time travel, seeing the world with an observational eye (as writers tend to do), I’ve become good at quickly distilling various cultures and behaviours to some core themes.
+In my first 12 years of full-time travel, seeing the world with an observational eye (as writers tend to do), I became good at quickly distilling various cultures and behaviours to some core themes.
 Just take my expat friends in Tokyo, who when I listed my beefs with Japanese culture, replied only with “I don’t know how you figured all that out in just two months here”.

 This is what I do.

 I’m also very careful not to paint with too broad a brush, and I’ve learned that what I observe in a town or city is rarely representative of the entire country or people.
 Quite like my home town of Toronto Canada; it actually took me leaving Toronto (and eventually, Canada) to understand that Toronto is most certainly not Canada.

 It is this level of perspective that travel affords us on the whole; perspective not only on the places we visit, but on our own backyards.